✓ Evidence Based

 Recognizing the signs and symptoms of omega-3 deficiency is essential to maintaining optimal health.

-If left untreated, omega-3 deficiency can lead to serious health issues, such as cardiovascular disease, cognitive decline, and immune dysfunction (10).
+Omega-3 deficiency can lead to serious health issues, such as cardiovascular disease, cognitive decline, and immune dysfunction (14).

 Therefore, it’s important to include sources of omega-3s in your diet, such as fatty fish, nuts, and seeds, or consider taking a supplement if you’re not able to get enough from your diet alone.